gotchoices/MyCHIPs/doc/learn-users.md

 enters the system with a false identity, creates a bunch of credit-based money, and then leaves without standing behind those credits?

-This problem is largely eliminated in MyCHIPs.
-Only the people who connect directly with each other need to be concerned with the identity of their trading partners.
-And users are encouraged to connect only with people and companies they already have some degree of implicit trust in.
+This problem is largely avoided with MyCHIPs.
+Only those people who connect directly (share a [tally](learn-tally.md)) with each other need to be concerned with the identity of their trading partners.
+And users are encouraged to connect only with people and companies they already have some degree of implicit trust in (such as employers, regular customers and regular suppliers).

-Furthermore we will [quantify and limit](learn-tally#credit-terms) that trust in each of the trading relationships so no one needs to take any more risk than a particular relationship might warrant.
+Furthermore we will [quantify and limit](learn-tally#credit-terms) the trust each trading partner has with the other so no one needs to take any more risk than a particular relationship might warrant.

 True, entities could potentially join the MyCHIPs network through multiple different relationships (and possibly even different identities).